Sewar-web/Reading-note/reactII.md

 * If you want render a part of the component while the rest of the output doesn’t change,you can use variables to store elements.

+* When you don’t have stable IDs for rendered items, you may use the item index as a key as a last resort

+* Keys only make sense in the context of the surrounding array.

+* Keys used within arrays should be unique among their siblings.
+However they don’t need to be globally unique.
+We can use the same keys when we produce two different arrays
+HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state.

+* n most cases, it’s convenient to have a JavaScript function that handles the submission of the form and has access to the data that the user entered into the form.
+The standard way to achieve this is with a technique called “controlled components”.
+In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on user input.
+In React, mutable state is typically kept in the state property of components, and only updated with setState().

 * You may embed expressions in JSX by wrapping them in curly braces.
 This includes the JavaScript logical && operator.